 In his Traité de la Chimie Christophle Glaser talks about five principles instead of the alchemical three.
 Active and Passive.

-In seventeenth century apothecaries used to give operative Alchemy hints about first cooking or labors of Hercules without shrouding them too much in symbolism, as contemporary hermetic authors did.
-But in Glaser’s this comes with a knowledge unknown to the many and his words should not be just looked over and taken for granted.
+In the seventeenth-century apothecaries used to give operative Alchemy hints about the first cooking or labors of Hercules without shrouding them too much in symbolism, as contemporary hermetic authors did.
+But in Glaser’s, this comes with a piece of knowledge unknown to many and his words should not be just looked over and taken for granted.

 “Traité de la Chymie enseignant par une brieve et facile methode toutes ses plus necessaires preparations” Par Christophle Glaser Apothiquaire ordinaire du Roy.
 8° A Paris, chez l’Autheur au faubourg St Germain pres le petit marche 1668.
 Treatise on Chemistry and quick and easy instructions on the most necessary preparations.
 By Christophle Glaser apothecary of the King.
 In Paris, by the author in faubourg St Germain next to the little market.1663